sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

         class SecondBasis(Basis):
             ...

-    This solution is unsatisfactory, as there are two locations, namely ``Basis`` and ``Bases``, to share features between the two bases, depending on whether they are respectively concrete or abstract.
-But it does the job.
+    This solution works but it is not optimal because to share features between the two bases code needs to go into two locations, ``Basis`` and ``Bases``, depending on whether they are concrete or abstract, respectively.

 We now urge the reader to browse the full code of the following example, which is meant as a complete template for constructing new